harishjadhav26/DataHub/README.md

 Deployment Sequesnces:

-Create the namespace `datahub` before start deployment
+We are using the default namespace `default` for deployment, you can also use different namespace like `datahub`.

 1. Deploy MySQL/MariaDB/PostGreSQL any one from these
 2. Deploy Elasticsearch
 3. Deploy Zookeeper
 4. Deploy Kafka
 5. Deploy Schema-Registry
-6. Deploy Neo4J
+6. Deploy Neo4J (OPTIONAL NOT REQUIRED)
 7. Deploy Kafka-Setup
 9. Deploy Elasticsearch-Setup
 10. Deploy DataHub-Upgrade
 11. Deploy DataHub-GMS
 12. Deploy DataHub-Frontend-React
 13. Deploy DatHub-Ingestion
-14. Deploy DatHub-MAE-Consumer
+14. Deploy DatHub-MAE-Consumer (OPTIONAL)
-15. Deploy DatHub-MCE consumer
+15. Deploy DatHub-MCE consumer (OPTIONAL)

 Please verify every deployment up and running without any error